gauborg/SFND_3D_Object_Tracking/README.md

 This project assumes you have a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
 Also, you know how to detect objects in an image using the YOLO deep-learning framework.
 And finally, you know how to associate regions in a camera image with Lidar points in 3D space.
 Let's take a look at our program schematic to see what we already have accomplished and what's still missing.

-For some theory on collision detection, check out [this documentation.](collision_detection.md)
+For some theory on collision detection for autonomous vehicles, check out [this documentation.](collision_detection.md)

 <img src="images/course_code_structure.png" width="779" height="414" />